rams3sh/cowin4all/README.md

    ![Integration Enable](media/smssync_integration_enable.png)

-6. Go to Filters > CoWIN OTP Relay (or to whichever name you have kept for the intergation service) and add "CoWIN" as keyworkd filter.
-This will reduce non-related SMS from getting sent to your API service.
+6. Go to `Filters > CoWIN OTP Relay` (or to whichever name you have kept for the integration service) and add "CoWIN" as keyword filter.
+This will reduce non COWIN SMS from getting sent to your API service.

    ![Keyword Filter](media/smssync_filters.png)